noeljabraham/QuitM8/README.md

 ### License

-The Addiction Relief Application is released under the [MIT License](https://opensource.org/licenses/MIT).
+The Addiction Relief Application is released under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
 Please review the license file for more information.

 For any questions or support, feel free to open an issue in the GitHub repository.